 The most important classes of these classes are the numeric classes.
 These are subdivided in several floating point and integer classes.
 Each one of these classes store your number with a different precision (and a different associated memory size).
 I made a post focused on the numerical classes.
 The default class for numbers is double.
 As I said earlier, it is a very conservative choice that fits most needs.

-Other interesting classes are struct and cell which I will explain entirely in a separated post, text (or char) and function handle.
+Other interesting classes are struct and cell which I explain entirely in a separated post, text (or char) and function handle.
 This last one will also requires a dedicated post.
 It is by far the least known of all the classes.

 - Now that you know the color of your futur baby variable, you need to know its size to get its ID card.
 Any data class is an array in Matlab.
 Matlab always know the size of the things it handles.
 So on your variable ID card is printed whether it is a 3 by 3 array or 2 by 2 by 5.